andhess/flask-affirm/README.md

 1. Public and Private to `secret.py`
 2. Public to `static/js/affirm.js`

-You will also need to set a environment variable for the `FLASK_APP`.
+You will also need to set an environment variable for the `FLASK_APP`.
 Just run this line in the project's root directory.

 `$ export FLASK_APP=main.py`

 ## Running the application
 The command below will start the Flask server

-`python -m flask run`
+`$ python -m flask run`